kavnish/kavnish/README.md

-- 👋 Hi, I’m @kavnish [🎖️ColonelPanik]
+- 👋 Hi, I’m Avnish
-- 👀 I’m interested in Python Computational Developement, Machine learning, Optimization, Time-Series Analysis
+- 👀 I’m interested at the intersection of Audio and ML.
-- 🌱 I’m currently learning Speech Applications in Deep Learning
+- 🌱 I’m currently working on Deep Recommender Systems for Music.
-- 💞️ I’m looking to collaborate on Python + C extensions
 - 📫 How to reach me avnish.kumar.24.ak.ak@gmail.com

 <!---